Test Overview

 Additional Information

-Test includes directly measured plasma viscosity and the derived whole blood viscosity.
+Test includes directly measured plasma viscosity.
 Most patients do not become symptomatic until the plasma viscosity exceeds 4.0 cP.
 Usually, a given patient's symptoms will reproducibly appear at a given viscosity, although this will vary from patient to patient.

-Anticoagulated whole blood and plasma viscosity are measured using a Brookfield cone-plate (rotary) viscometer.
+Plasma viscosity is measured using a Brookfield cone-plate (rotary) viscometer.
 Samples are warmed to 37 degrees in order to recapitulate core body temperature.
-The torque necessary to overcome the viscous resistance of whole blood or plasma is measured in centipoise (cP).
+The torque necessary to overcome the viscous resistance of plasma is measured in centipoise (cP).

 Billing